aspose-words/Aspose.Words-Documentation/java/getting-started/aspose-words-or-other-solutions/aspose-words-or-apache-poi/missing-features-in-apache-poi/add-watermark/_index.md

----
+﻿---
 title: Add a Watermark
-description: "Aspose.Words for Java allows to add a watermark into a document.
+description: "Aspose.Words for Java enables to add a watermark into a document.
 Apache POI does not provide an opportunity to add a watermark."
 type: docs
 weight: 20
 url: /java/add-watermark/